danielberndt/gulp-inline-resize/README.md

 usage: `.pipe(inlineResize({naiveCache: {destFolder: "build"}}))`

-if you provide a destination folder, this option will look inside this folder to check wether a file with the target file name exists.
+if you provide a destination folder, this option will look inside this folder to check whether a file with the target file name exists.

-Why *naive cache* you might ask?
+Why *naive* cache, you might ask?

 Well, since the inline resizer is operating within streams, it doesn't know what happens to the files after it processed them.
 You could decide to rename them or put them into a sprite sheet.
 In those cases this option doesn't work.